 - June 2006 - Launch of The Winter/Summer Institute (WSI) in Lesotho by eight colleagues from four countries, which grew out of my Fulbright teaching and theatre work in 2005.
 I’m WSI’s Artistic Director.
 WSI brings together performers and directors, students and teachers, from three continents to create collaborative theatre in Lesotho about HIV/AIDS.

 - 2005 - Fulbright Scholar African Regional Research Award to teach in Lesotho in the National University’s Theatre Unit, to direct plays and to research the theatrical response to the HIV/AIDS pandemic.

-Katt is a two-time MacDowell Colony Fellow; a visiting writer in Long Island University’s MFA in Creative Writing Program; and a frequent project collaborator at the State University of New York’s Empire State College in Manhattan which is currently the U.S. academic base of WSI.
+Katt Lissard is a visiting writer in Long Island University’s MFA in Creative Writing Program; and a frequent project collaborator at the State University of New York’s Empire State College in Manhattan which is currently the U.S. academic base of WSI.